niharjoshi/TimestampAnalyzer/README.md

-# Name: Nihar Shailesh Joshi

-# Homework 3
+# Log File Timestamps Analyzer

 ## Introduction
-In this assignment, we build a Log File Analyzer framework composed of three interlocked components.
+In this project, we build a Log File Analyzer framework composed of three interlocked components.

 First, we deploy a Lambda function on AWS and expose it via a public endpoint using the AWS API Gateway.
 This Lambda function analyzes log files stored in an S3 bucket and finds whether any logs within a given timeframe are present in them.